Kuala Langat North Forest Reserve: Geography

 The park totals 957.6 ha, 13% of its original size.
 The areas surrounding the park include housing developments, agricultural areas, and Temuan villages.
 The traditional burial grounds of the Temuan villages are located within the reserve.

 Wildlife

 The forests of the reserve are old growth forests, some as old as 8,000 years.
 Much of it is peat swamp forest.
-Flora in the park includes Shorea leprosula and Shorea uliginosa.
+Flora in the park includes Rubroshorea leprosula and Shorea uliginosa.
 Large fauna includes Malayan sun bears, black panthers, clouded leopards, and Malayan tapirs.
 Fish include the endemic Langat red fighting fish.

 There are at least five squirrel species: slender squirrels, three-striped ground squirrels, shrew-faced squirrels, plantain squirrels, and the endemic Selangor pygmy flying squirrel.
 Two rodents have been identified, Müller's giant Sunda rats and Malayan field rats.
 Bat species include the lesser short-nosed fruit bat and the trefoil horseshoe bat.

 A study in 2020 found 19 species of birds.

 Forest crested lizards and oriental garden lizards have been found in the reserve, as well as reticulated pythons.
 Five species of frogs have been identified.